ethanp/Notes/Capacity Planning Notes.md

     * The goal is to be able to _handle_ spikes that are inevitably produced by everyone else
     * Find cause the _after_ your capacity plan is in-hand
+* Measuring and recording your cache's hit ratio is "imperative" to understanding how efficient it is
+* The *working set of cacheable files* is the number of unique objects requested over a given time period
+* Servers doing multiple tasks are harder to figure out
+    * Maybe you can hold other tasks' resource-usage constant to isolate the last